 Go to Services, find the SSH entry, and click the edit.

-SFTP does not have chroot locking.
-While chroot is not 100% secure, the lack of chroot allows users to easily move up to the root directory and view internal system information.
+Chroot is not 100% secure, but SFTP does not have chroot locking.
+The lack of chroot allows users to move up to the root directory.
+They can view internal system information.
 If this level of access is a concern, FTP with TLS may be the more secure choice.

 Go to Jails > Add.
 Provide a name for the jail and pick a target FreeBSD image.
 This example uses 11.3.

-Set the networking options to either DHCP or a static IP and confirm to create.
+Select the networking options for either DHCP or a static IP and confirm to create.

 After the jail is created, click the expand icon > on the right-hand side of the jail to open it.
 Click START and open SHELL.

-adduser and follow the prompts including the password and home directory location.
+adduser.
+Follow the prompts.
+Include the password and home directory location.

 When complete, the jail asks to confirm the credentials.